FPSG-UIUC/hogwild_pytorch/README.md

 Specify the mode on the command line to `main.py`.

+##Running a Baseline
+In order to simulate attacks, you first need to generate a checkpoint.
+You can do this using the baseline mode.
+To train a baseline, run: `./main.py --num-processes 1 --max-steps 350 sgd_base
+baseline`

 Also included: a proof of concept showing SGX thread manipulation and controlled side channels.